zyzhou3/zyzhou3.github.io/_pages/about.md

 (4) Generative Models

 I have a track record of publishing in top conferences like ICLR and AISTATS, and industry research experience at Amazon and Bloomberg.

+**I am looking for a research internship in Summer/Fall 2024.
+Please let me know if you have any openings.**